About

 BArch(Hons) DipArch

-Hattie joined Gort Scott in 2019 and has worked on numerous projects including new housing at Walthamstow Central Parade, the Pudding Mill Lane masterplan, and the Epic Iran exhibition for the V&A. She is currently leading the design of the commercial office refurbishment and extension of 15-17 Eldon Street in the heart of the City of London.
+Hattie joined Gort Scott in 2019 and has worked on numerous projects including 15-17 Eldon Street, Silvertown 1D2D, and the Epic Iran exhibition for the V&A. She is currently leading the design of the commercial lab enabled office refurbishment and extension of Tavis House in the heart of Central London.

-Hattie has valuable experience across a variety of sectors, having previously worked on healthcare, workspace, education, places of worship, and heritage projects.
+Hattie leads the Workplace Action Group and has valuable experience across a variety of sectors, having previously worked on healthcare, workspace, education, places of worship, and heritage projects.

 Prior to joining Gort Scott, she worked at Cottrell & Vermeulen Architecture on complex educational projects at a range of scales and budgets.